OICR/PGMLab/README.md

-#PGMLaB (Probablistic Graphical Model Laboratory)
+#PGMLab (Probablistic Graphical Model Laboratory)

-PGMLaB performs learning and inference in large discrete baysian networks.
-PGMLaB is a standalone C library, which has command line and R interfaces.
+PGMLab performs learning and inference in large discrete baysian networks.
+PGMLab is a standalone C library, which has command line and R interfaces.

-PGMLaB developed to fulfill three goals:
+PGMLab developed to fulfill three goals:

    - To perform learning and inference in extremely large graphs.
    - To be used by both expert and non expert in the field of machine learning